janet-dev/LevelCoder-WM/README.md

     - On the courses page, each course is listed in it's own Bootstrap card, which features the providers own logo.
 This is supplied in order to build up trust and to ensure the users know which provider they are directed to from the site.

 ## Wireframes
-See the original design as a [wireframe PDF](docs/wireframe/wireframe.pdf).
+See the site design as a [wireframe PDF](docs/wireframe/wireframe.pdf).
 It includes both desktop and mobile versions.

 ## Features
 This website will initially consist of three visible pages (Home, Courses, About) and one hidden (Confirmation for subscription)